Ajaykumbhar/LeetCode-DailyQuestion/August2023/8th-August/README.md

 #### What?
 - We will use a modified version of the binary search algorithm to efficiently find the target element's index in the rotated sorted array.
-> The binary search approach is appropriate here because it allows the algorithm to narrow down the search space in each iteration.
+- The binary search approach is appropriate here because it allows the algorithm to narrow down the search space in each iteration.

+#### Why?

+- The modified binary search algorithm efficiently narrows down the search space in each iteration, allowing for quick identification of the target element's index in the rotated sorted array.
+- The time complexity of this algorithm is O(log n), where `n` is the number of elements in the array, which meets the requirement of O(log n) runtime complexity.

 #### How?
 > The algorithm starts with two pointers, `str` and `end`, which initially point to the start and end of the array, respectively.
 It enters a loop that continues as long as the `str` pointer is less than or equal to the `end` pointer.
 This loop represents the binary search process.